Wildlife Diversity Programs

 Wildlife Diversity Coordinator

 In an effort to document the presence or probable absence of nongame species inhabiting TWRA’s wildlife management areas, our wildlife diversity survey manager conducts surveys throughout the year.

-The data collected from these efforts aides with the management decisions of our lands.
+The data collected from these efforts aid with the management decisions of our lands.
 The data is also used in models developed as a part of the State Wildlife Action Plan.

-A number of methods are used to document nongame wildlife on our wildlife management areas.
+A number of methods are used to document nongame wildlife in our wildlife management areas.